1. Learn to separate the anecdotes from real data

 Nowadays one’s intelligence is too often demonstrated by one’s ability to Google and find the answer.
 Intellect, on the other hand, is how a person really thinks.
 Are they able to take challenging scenarios that they have never previously encountered and find creative solutions that get results?
 Are they able to come up with a clever UX solution to something they’ve never seen before?
 It’s important that the hiring process addresses this rather than just the person’s ability to gather information, as once they’re in the job you need to know they can tackle complex problems daily without someone holding their hand.

-Of course they are far more important for some roles than others, but even a designer needs to have a solid grasp of numbers or how can they assess the impact of their work on engagement and conversion rates?
-It all comes back to data; every decision we take should be based on facts and figures rather than instinct.
+Of course, they are far more important for some roles than others, but even a designer needs to have a solid grasp of numbers or how can they assess the impact of their work on engagement and conversion rates?
+It all comes back to data; every decision we make should be based on facts and figures rather than instinct.

 It’s important that whatever the characteristics, values and culture of your business they are clearly communicated to candidates so that they can decide if it really is the place for them.
 Don’t fall into the trap of only telling them what they want to hear, no matter how talented they are.